Bootstrapping mirror pairs: The beginning of the end: The degeneration of sunshine quivers

 The equations below illustrate the degeneration process, showing how the mirror quiver transitions from a loop-based structure to a star-based structure as the number of rays is reduced.

-\begin{itemize} \item \textbf{Two Rays on a Loop:} The quiver on the left features a four-node loop with two rays of flavour rank $\alpha$ and $\beta$, respectively.
-The two rays in the original quiver are mirrored to two linear chains of $\alpha - 1$ and $\beta - 1$ $\U(1)$ gauge nodes, respectively, connected between the same two ray-emitting loop nodes.
+\begin{itemize} \item \textbf{Two Rays on a Loop:} The quiver on the left features a four-node loop with two rays of flavor ranks $\alpha$ and $\beta$, respectively.
+The two rays in the original quiver are mirrored to two linear chains of $\alpha - 1$ and $\beta - 1$ $\U(1)$ gauge nodes, respectively, connected between the same two ray-emitting loop nodes, as follows:

 When the four-node loop has two rays of length $\alpha$ and $\beta$, the two rays are mirrored to edges with multiplicity $\alpha$ and $\beta$.
-However, since they connect the same two gauge nodes here, the two edges merge to form one edge of multiplicity $\alpha+\beta$ in the mirror theory.
+However, since they connect the same two gauge nodes here, the two edges merge to form one edge of multiplicity $\alpha+\beta$ in the mirror theory, as follows:

 \item \textbf{One Ray on a Loop:} Reducing the quiver further leaves only a single ray with $\alpha$ flavours.
 The mirror theory now degenerates into a star-like quiver.
 The ray manifests in the mirror as a loop of size $\alpha$ from the ray-emitting gauge node.